bradleytrager/code-ignitor-calculator/README.md

 code-ignitor-calculator
 =======================

+A pure php application which adds, subtracts, multiplies or divides 2 numbers.
+It validates user input and persists the input values after the form is submitted.

 The main functionality of this app is contained in application > controllers > calculator.php

 Form validation can be found in application > config > form_validation.php